aakechin/cutPrimers/README.md

 * **argparse** - you can install it with: `sudo apt-get install python3-argparse` or download it from https://pypi.python.org/pypi/argparse and install it locally with `python3 setup.py install --user`

 ### Windows
 For use on windows download and install python3.6 from www.python.org/downloads/ (**Attention!
-Remember to check "Add python to PATH"!**).
+Remember to check "Add Python 3.6 to PATH" in the bottom of the installation window!**).

 After that, install the followong packages with respective commands in command line (to run command line, search in Start menu "cmd" and run "cmd.exe"):
 * **Biopython** - with: `pip install biopython`.
 If you do not have Visual Studio C++ already installed, pip will show an error.
 In that case, download and install it from landinghub.visualstudio.com/visual-cpp-build-tools/